Doctoral Degree Regulations

 The Dissertation

 The dissertation is expected to be a mature and competent piece of the student’s writing, embodying the results of significant and original research conducted under the supervision of a dissertation advisor in the student’s major field.
 The dissertation must include a scholarly introduction that sets the context and importance of the research questions addressed in the study, separate chapter(s) presenting the research itself, and a final overview chapter summarizing the findings, conclusions, and significance of the dissertation project.
-Though the writing is expected to be the student’s own, many dissertation projects involve collaborative work; the contributions made by other researchers must be identified fully and specifically for each chapter in a preface to the relevant chapter.
-One month before the dissertation is presented and no later than February 1 for a May commencement, June 15 for a September degree, and October 15 for a December degree, students must apply for graduation electronically by following the appropriate procedure in their student account on DukeHub.
-This application indicates the title of the dissertation, which must be approved by both the DGS of the student’s degree program and the professor who serves as the primary dissertation advisor.
+Though the writing is expected to be the student’s own, many dissertation projects involve collaborative work; the contributions made by other researchers or sources must be identified fully and specifically for each chapter in a preface to the relevant chapter.
+One month before the dissertation is presented and no later than February 1 for a May commencement, June 1 for a September degree, and October 1 for a December degree, students must apply for graduation electronically by following the appropriate procedure in their student account on DukeHub.
+This application indicates the working title of the dissertation, which must be approved by the professor who serves as the primary dissertation advisor.

 Final Examination (Dissertation Defense)